 4. Branch Table

-The branch table in piping classes details the various branch connections that may be required in the piping system, including tees, reducers, and other types of junctions.
+The piping class branch table outlines the various branch connections engineers may need in the piping system, including tees, reducers, and other types of junctions.
 This table provides information such as the size, type, and location of each branch connection, helping to ensure proper configuration and layout of the piping system.

 By specifying branch connections in advance, engineers can optimize the design for efficient fluid flow and minimize the risk of pressure drops or other performance issues.